wp-plugins/affiliates/readme.txt

 It is not intended to keep track of links to other sites that you as a member of an affiliate program may have.

 ### Translations ###

+Translation templates are available in the [affiliates-translations](https://github.com/itthinx/affiliates-translations) repository on GitHub.
+If you translate the plugin, please contribute your translation!

 Many thanks to those who have contributed translations: